RPI-WCL/pilots/README.md

     2. PILOTS application
     3. data input producers

-The IP addresses that will be used for socket communication between the PILOTS application and the external programs must be specified.
+* The IP addresses that will be used for socket communication between the PILOTS application and the external programs must be specified.
-The PILOTS application takes -input, -outputs as arguments as follows:
+The PILOTS application takes -input and -outputs arguments along with error detection parameters -tau and -omega as follows:

-     $ java <your PILOTS application> -input=<port> -outputs=<ipaddr:port>*
+     $ java <your PILOTS application> -input=<port> -outputs=<ipaddr:port>* -tau=<t> -omega=<w>
      (* means one or more)

-For example, the following SimpleApp application listens to the port 8888, and sends the outputs to 127.0.0.1:9998 and 127.0.0.2:9999.
+* For example, the following SimpleApp application listens to the port 8888, and sends the outputs to 127.0.0.1:9998 and 127.0.0.2:9999.

-     $ java pilots.tests.SimpleApp -input=8888 -outputs=127.0.0.1:9999,127.0.0.2:9999
+     $ java pilots.tests.SimpleApp -input=8888 -outputs=127.0.0.1:9999,127.0.0.2:9999 -tau=0.6 -omega=10

-!!!Input/Output file format (slide as well)
+* PILOTS applications handle spatio-temporal input/output data using a specific format.
+All input/output in a PILOTS application looks like: var0, var1, ... varn \r\n   [first line of file] space:time:v0,...,vn \r\n   [all other lines]

+space and time are specified as points (ex: x,y, or t), or ranges (ex: x0~x1, t0~t1).

+Simulation mode, as opposed to real-time mode, relies on a different algorithm that uses simulated time.
+When running a PILOTS application in simulation mode, the -Dtimespan=<tb~te> (where tb and te are both timestamps) argument must be specified.

+See $PILOTS_HOME/pilots/data for example input files.

 5. Running examples
 ----------------------------------------------------------------------------------------------